AndreasKuhn-ak/ColonyImages.jl/README.md

 # ColonyImages

-ColonyImages is a Julia package for quantification of Trypansoma colony images.
+ColonyImages is a Julia package for quantification of Trypanosoma colony images.
 It provides a set of functions to manipulate and analyze colony images.
 Additionally, it allows for the creation of artificial colony images that can be used as test data.

 [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://andreaskuhn-ak.github.io/ColonyImages.jl/)
 [![Build Status](https://github.com/AndreasKuhn-ak/ColonyImages.jl/actions/workflows/CI.yml/badge.svg?branch=master)](https://github.com/AndreasKuhn-ak/ColonyImages.jl/actions/workflows/CI.yml?query=branch%3Amaster)